Master of Design

 The University of Waikato offers students 24-hour computer lab access with all the latest computer software, and several labs fully equipped with Mac computers, commonly used in professional design environments.
 Graduate students have a dedicated lab space and access to all undergraduate facilities.

 Motion Graphics Designer

 Admission and enrolment

-To enrol in the MCGD you should have completed a Bachelor of Computer Graphic Design (BCGD) (or equivalent) and have achieved a B average over the course of your study.
+To enrol in the MDes you should have completed a Bachelor of Design (BDes) (or equivalent) and have achieved a B average over the course of your study.

 If you are applying with an undergraduate or graduate qualification from another university you must also complete a portfolio containing ten pieces of art or design work (see Bachelor of Design admission and enrolment section).
 Please include the ID Number that you will receive during this online application process when naming your portfolio.
 Submit your Portfolio after you have completed an online application to enrol.

 It is helpful if you can discuss the choice of your actual programme of study – that is, the courses you are going to take and the area in which you plan to write a thesis or dissertation with the graduate advisor in Design.
 We will go over your entire proposed graduate programme with you, not just the courses you plan to take in the first year.
 If you cannot come to the University in person, we can discuss your proposed programme by email or on the phone.